PseudoDevs/IamGhost/FATAL20.md

-Last updated: 2024-04-02 18:49:39
+Last updated: 2024-04-02 18:50:13
-Random Quote: Divide each difficulty into as many parts as is feasible and necessary to resolve it. - René Descartes
+Random Quote: Between saying and doing, many a pair of shoes is worn out. - Iris Murdoch